edwardhj/edwardhj/README.md

 I have a BS in Business Administration and a BS in Accounting from the University of Southern California.
 Currently, I'm a consultant for KPMG, based out of the Los Angeles office.

 When I'm not busy at work, I spend my time taking classes, learning more about software engineering!
-I love all aspects of technology and am deeply interested in programming solutions that will help create societal change.
+I love all aspects of technology and am deeply interested in programming solutions that will spark societal change.

 ### My Personal Self 🏡
 Apart from learning, I love snowboarding, golfing, playing basketball and soccer.
 You can catch me at the local 24-Hour Fitness, spending hours at a time improving various aspects of my basketball game from shooting to dribbling to passing.